 How to Upload Business Associate Agreements/Vendor Confidentiality Agreements to a Vendor Profile

 Upon receiving back your vendor agreements you will need to upload them back into The Guard.
-First, you will want to hover over ‘Accounts’ and then select ‘Vendors’ from the drop down which shows.
+First, you will want to select over ‘Associates’ and then select ‘Vendors’ from the drop down which shows.

 Scroll toward the bottom of that screen so you can see the vendor you wish to add the agreement for.
 Click on their name beneath ‘Modify/View a Vendor’ so their name highlights black.
 Then, click ‘View Selected Item’ to the bottom-left in order to bring their information to the top of the screen.